5 Key Use Cases for AI in Learning and Development

 Data Readiness

-Ask whether your data is accurate, current, and complete.
+Be sure your data is accurate, current, and complete.
 Gaps or inconsistencies can lead to unreliable results.
 To deliver meaningful insights and personalized learning, AI needs a full picture that includes learning history, performance metrics, skill profiles, and development goals.

-Ethics and Privacy
+AI Ethics and Privacy

 Change Management